Bayatılar

-"Bayatılar" is a song by Azerbaijani musician Eldar Mansurov with lyrics by Vahid Aziz.
-It was released in 1989 by Brilliant Dadashova in Azerbaijan, Russia, Turkey, Turkmenistan, Europe, the Arab world and Brazil.
+"Bayatılar" is a song by Azerbaijani musician Eldar Mansurov with lyrics by Vahid Aziz and performed by Brilliant Dadashova.
+The song was released in 1989 in Azerbaijan, Russia, Turkey, Turkmenistan, Europe, the Arab world and Brazil.
 In 1991, the song was released on the compilation album Bayatı on Melodiya, the Soviet state label, alongside songs by Aygun Kazimova and Firangiz Rehimbeyli.

 The music to the song was used as a soundtrack in Promises (2001) documentary film.

 Other versions and sampling

 "Bayatılar" has been covered, interpolated and sampled in songs by many other artists, such as in the following: